 Pseudogenes have long been considered nonfunctional elements.
 However, recent studies indicate that pseudogenes can be transcribed, translated and can play key regulatory roles.
-In particular pseudogenes can regulate the expression of functional protein coding genes by serving as a source of transcripts, microRNA binding siRNAs, antisense sites, or competing mRNAs \cite{22726445,21080588,22990117}.
+In particular pseudogenes can regulate the expression of functional protein coding genes by serving as a source of siRNAs, antisense transcripts, microRNA bindina sites. or competing mRNAs \cite{22726445,21080588,22990117}.
 The pseudogenization process is also closely linked to loss-offunction (LOF) events such as premature truncation of proteins, disruption of splicing and loss-offunctional or structural domains \cite{24026178,22344438,21205862}.
 Finally, the annotation of pseudogenes is important in the analysis of personal genomes, providing a means to avoid errors in genotyping assays and variant calling.